veraabad/MMDVM-Pi_Update/README.md

 The script works by loading a bin file with the name mmdvm_f7.
 Therefore it can be used to load the bin file in this repo or you could use a bin file that you built.

 The mmdvm_f7.bin on here was built using the MMDVM repo from G4KLX https://github.com/g4klx/MMDVM.
-The default flags were used pluse these:
+The default flags were used plus these:

 	#define MODE_LEDS
 	#define SERIAL_REPEATER